IainStevenson/docker.multi.service.reverse.proxy/src/network.md

 `___________________________________________________________________________________________'
 ```

 All services are provided with a discrete service certificate with ```localhost```  as the CN  and all the requried domain and sub-domains as SAN (Subject Alternative Names) names.
-The default of ```localhost``` stops ASP.NET debuging from complaining about a localhost trusted certificate on startup.
+The default of ```localhost``` stops ASP.NET debuging from complaining about a localhost trusted certificate on startup but is not otherwise important or used.

 All transport is encrypted.